NW 70th Avenue Improvements

 Overall Project Update

-Phase I construction is complete.
-Phase II construction will being in the Spring of 2018.
-Phase III is in the preliminary design phase and it is estimated that construction of this phase will being in the spring of 2019.
+Phase I and Phase II are complete.
+Phase III construction will begin in the spring of 2019.
 The total estimated cost for both phase II and Phase III is $7,361,434.50.
 Click on this link to watch a video on the correct way to drive through a roundabout.
 Click here to see overall map and plans for NW 70th Avenue (PDF).
-The City of Johnston is beginning the design of the 3rd and final phase of the NW 70th Avenue Improvements.
 The intent of this project is to reconstruct 70th Avenue from 98th Street to approximately 600 feet west of Peckham Street in 2019.
+Phase III is the final phase of the NW 70th Avenue Reconstruction Project.
+Click here to see a map of the construction area.

 This map (PDF) that shows where local traffic is allowed and where the new work zone will be located.